zonca/expanse_singularity/runcontainer.md

 If all goes well, you should see above outputs corresponding to the commands.
 You might also see some warnings pertaining to non-existent bind points.
-You can resolve this by adding some additional lines to your definitions file before you build your container.
+You can resolve this by adding some additional lines to your definition file before you build your container.
 We did not do that for this tutorial, but you can find more information about [bind paths and mounts](https://sylabs.io/guides/3.0/user-guide/bind_paths_and_mounts.html).